Simulation racing, known better as ‘sim racing’ inside the community, is the concept of virtual races taking place on simulated software.

 - What kind of motorsport series do I enjoy watching?
 (F1/Le Mans/Rally etc.)

-- Do I already own a games console/PC?
+- Do I already own a games console or PC?

-PS4 – Gran Turismo Sport provides the widest range of content, whilst F1 2019 and Dirt Rally 2.0 can appease your appetite for a specific form of motorsport.
-Project Cars 2 lends itself the closest to the simulator genre, and is a strong starting point for those aiming to be competitive.
+PlayStation – Gran Turismo provides the widest range of content with its latest iteration, whilst F1 2024 and EA WRC can appease your appetite for a specific form of motorsport.
+Assetto Corsa Competizione lends itself the closest to the simulator genre, however, and is a strong starting point for those aiming to be in competitive esports.

-Xbox – Again, F1, PCARS2 & Dirt are on offer, but Forza Motorsport 7 will also provide you with an Xbox alternative to Gran Turismo Sport if you’re after a competitive edge to be filled.
+Xbox – Again, F1 and EA WRC are on offer, along with Assetto Corsa Competizione now with its crossplay feature, but Forza Motorsport will also provide you with an Xbox alternative to Gran Turismo if you’re after a fun competitive edge to be filled.

 PC – With the widest range on offer, you can have any of the above options, but also the following:

-- Assetto Corsa will provide the largest variety of cars & tracks in the entirety of sim racing.
+- Assetto Corsa will provide the largest variety of cars & tracks in the entirety of sim racing with daily peaks of 15,000+ players being the norm.

-- Not to be confused as it’s successor, Assetto Corsa Competizione provides you with a GT3 simulator created with the support of real-world teams and drivers.
+- Not to be confused with, Assetto Corsa Competizione, which provides you with a GT3 simulator created with the support of real-world teams and drivers.
 It’s super competitive and super rewarding.
+Backed by the SRO Motorsport group to bring Esports competitions to the front for gamers.

 - RFactor 2, Automobilista 2 & Kartkraft will all provide you with limited base content, but passionate communities.

-- iRacing operates on a monthly subscription based model, which includes a pre-set selection of cars and tracks in your membership.
-More can be purchased as you progress through your series.
-Currently viewed as the pinnacle of competitive sim racing.
+- iRacing is the largest sim racing platform in the world and operates on a monthly subscription-based model, which includes a free pre-set selection of cars and tracks in your membership.
+More can be purchased as you progress through your series or if you want a niche series to follow.
+With over 200,000+ player bases across the world.

 - Raceroom finds itself at the opposite end of the spectrum, with plenty of free content and no upfront costs – often viewed as a friendly introduction to racing.